Separating Fact from Fiction – Debunking the Myths About the Full Moon

 The full moon’s effect on sleep is well-studied.
 The evidence is clear.
 Several studies found that the full moon affects our sleep.
 It can reduce both its quality and duration.

 These findings suggest the full moon may affect our sleep.
 Its impact on other behaviors is less clear.
-By studying the link between the full moon and sleep, we can manage our sleep hygiene.
-This may improve our health and well-being.
+By studying the link between the full moon and sleep, we can manage our sleep hygiene, which could improve our health and well-being.

 Another common myth is that the full moon affects our mental health.
 Some believe it increases mood disorders and psychiatric hospitalizations.
 However, as with the other myths we’ve explored, the scientific evidence on this topic is mixed.